island-is/island.is/libs/judicial-system/message/README.md

 ## Prerequisites

-Before running unit tests or any other commands, ensure you have all dependencies installed and your environment configured properly:
+Before executing unit tests or any other commands, ensure all prerequisites are met:

 1. Run `npm install` or `yarn install` to install all necessary dependencies.
-2. Ensure that your environment is correctly set up to use Nx and Jest by verifying their installations.
+2. Verify the installation of Nx and Jest to ensure your environment is correctly set up.

-**Note:** Failure to meet these prerequisites could result in unexpected behavior or test failures.
+**Note:** Not meeting these prerequisites might lead to unexpected behavior or test failures.

 ## Running Unit Tests